Pure pairs. II. Excluding all subdivisions of a graph: Some preliminaries

 In order to prove \ref{massthm}, we might as well assume that $P$ is a Hamilton path of $H$.
 To see this, let $P$ have vertices $v_1\ll v_k$ in order and let the remaining vertices of $H$ be $v_{k+1}\ll v_n$.
 Add new vertices $u_{k+1}\ll u_n$ to $H$, where each $u_i$ is adjacent to $v_{i-1}$ and $v_{i}$; let the new graph be $H'$ and let $P'$ be the path with vertices

 Then $P'$ is a Hamilton path of $H'$, and if the theorem holds for $(H', P')$ then it holds for $(H,P)$.
 We will therefore assume that $P$ is a Hamilton path of $H$.
 In order to find a $P$-filleting of $H$ as an induced subgraph of $G$, we need to find an induced path $Q$ say of $G$, with the same number of vertices as $P$, such that certain pairs of vertices of $Q$ are joined by induced paths in $G$, pairwise disjoint and disjoint from $Q$ (except for their ends), such that their union with $Q$ is induced in $G$.
+(In particular, there must be no edges of $G$ between their interiors.)

 A {\em pairing} $\Pi$ in a graph $G$ is a set of pairwise disjoint subsets of $V(G)$, each of cardinality one or two; and let $V(\Pi)$ be the union of the members of $\Pi$.
 If $X\subseteq V(G)$, a {\em pairing of $X$} means a pairing $\Pi$ with $V(\Pi)= X$.
 A pairing $\Pi$ of $X$ is {\em feasible} in $G$ if for each $e\in \Pi$ with $|e|=2$ there is an induced path $P_e$ of $G$ joining the two members of $e$, and for each $e\in \Pi$ with $|e|=1$, $P_e$ is the one-vertex path with vertex set $e$, such that for all distinct $e,f\in \Pi$, the sets $V(P_e),V(P_f)$ are anticomplete.